Trini Street Food

 Personally if I eat three doubles, that’s equal to a whole meal, and one is a snack.
 This is what it looks like:

-The second most common street snack in Trinidad is probably pie.
+Another common street snack in Trinidad is pie.
 Pie in Trinidad not how I knew pie in England at all.
-It’s oval shaped but is also made from some kind of fried dough, and also costs $5TT, and is also sold out of a big wooden box.
-Pies can come with different fillings, and the most common type is aloo pie which has a potato filling.
+It’s oval shaped but is also made from some kind of fried dough, and also costs $5TT, and is also usually sold out of a big wooden box.
+Pies can come with different fillings, and a common type is aloo pie which has a potato filling.
 Some people sell cheese pies, beef pies and any type of other ones they feel like making.

 People who sell pie often also sell saheena which also has some kind of fried dough (surprise surprise), also costs $5TT, also can have channa added to it, and also requires you to choose an amount of pepper.
 Saheena is a bit more crispy than pies and doubles, and the dough contains bahji (spinach).
 I love it.

-Something that’s seen less often on the street is pholourie.
-It tends to be found more in little huts or roadside shops.
-It’s basically (guess what…) fried dough, but in little balls, and they put it in a bag with sauce and then you shake it around so the sauce spreads over all the pholourie.
+Something that’s I saw a bit less often on the street is pholourie.
+I was more often able to find it in little huts or roadside shops.
+It’s basically (guess what…) fried dough, but in little balls, and it’s made from split peas flour apparently, and they put it in a bag with sauce and then you shake it around so the sauce spreads over all the pholourie.
 Often they have a choice of sauces so you can pick one or choose to combine them.

 You get about 5 balls for $1TT so when you order it, you need to tell them how many dollars worth you want, e.g. “Can I get a 3 dollar bag of pholourie?”.
 I would recommend getting between two and four dollars worth.
 This is a $4 bag I had:

 In the night or at events, the main food available is fried chicken and chips, and corn soup.
 The corn soup is vegan and costs around $20TT (£2) for a big cup.
-Apart from corn, it contains dumplings made of flour, and some other random things like carrot and potato.
+Apart from corn, it contains dumplings made of flour, and some other vegan items like carrot and potato.

-All this fried dough might sound unhealthy, but at least the snacks are freshly made by the vendor that morning so it’s better than Western fast food, and the channa is healthy.
-The pholourie makes me feel a bit bloated etc. but the other things don’t make me feel too unhealthy.
-It’s just great being able to eat such quick, cheap vegan snacks wherever you go on the island!
+All this fried dough might sound unhealthy, but at least the snacks are freshly made by the vendor that morning so I guess it’s fresher than typical Western fast food, and the channa is probably quite healthy.
+I really enjoy these snacks but I do find them a little greasy so I try not to eat them every day.
+I’m really grateful that lots of the street food is vegan and that it can be found in so many places on the island!